juxt/mach/README.md

 be!).
 Often, an `update!` expression will reference the value of `novelty` to reduce work.

+### produce

+As an alternative to `update!`, a recipe can declare a `produce` entry.
+This should produce output that is normally written to the `product` file.

 ## Calling out to the shell

 One of the best design decisions in the original Make tool was to